Axemortal/CS341---Computer-Graphics/Project/Reports/Final/final.md

 #### Implementation

 The Wave Function Collapse (WFC) solver presented here is a fully asynchronous, three-dimensional procedural generation system implemented designed to generate diverse, constraint-satisfying city layouts in real time within a WebGL environment.
 Our primary goals were modularity (to ensure new tiles and rules can be added via JSON without touching core code) and performance, targeting sub-second generation on modern hardware.
 To validate cross-platform consistency, we measured Largest Contentful Paint (LCP) and per-frame interaction latencies on both an RTX 4080–equipped Swift X 14 laptop and an M2 MacBook Air; the Mac’s timings deviated by less than 20% from the RTX 4080.
+These timings were all recorded using the performance profiler in Chrome DevTools.

 Our approach is as follows:

 <div style="display: flex; justify-content: center; gap: 20px; align-items: center;">
   <img src="images/wfc_assets.png" height="300px" alt="WFC Assets">
 </div>
-<p style="text-align: center;"><em>A comparison of the 3D assets used for procedural city generation: city_block1.obj (left), city_block2.obj (top-right), and city_block3.obj (bottom-right)</em></p>
+<p style="text-align: center;"><em>A comparison of the 3D assets used for procedural city generation: city_block1.obj (left), city_block2.obj (top-right, with city_block4.obj as the attached front-facing plane), and city_block3.obj (bottom-right).</em></p>

-1. **Asset Preparation**: Each modular city block was modeled in Blender and exported as individual .obj files, with precise alignment to ensure they could be procedurally placed and tiled.
-For city_block2, a separate flat plane—city_block4—was introduced as a dedicated surface for animated billboard textures.
-This plane was positioned snugly against the front of city_block2 and exported as a separate model.
+1. **Asset Preparation**: Each modular city block was modeled in Blender ([design inspired by Youtube video](#references)) and exported as individual .obj files, with precise alignment to ensure they could be procedurally placed and tiled.
+For `city_block2`, a separate flat plane, `city_block4`, was introduced as a dedicated surface for animated billboard textures.
+This plane was positioned snugly against the front of `city_block2` and exported as a separate model.
 By loading both into the scene with their relative positions preserved, we were able to apply animated shaders such as Worley or Zippy only to the billboard surface, allowing for flexible visual effects without altering the core building geometry.

-   To ensure these visual elements remained visible during procedural generation, we marked both the front and back of city_block2 as “outside” in our tile configuration.
+   To ensure these visual elements remained visible during procedural generation, we marked both the front and back of `city_block2` as “outside” in our tile configuration.
 This guaranteed that the billboard-facing sides would remain unobstructed.
 The remaining sides were marked as “connectable” to allow seamless tiling with adjacent buildings.
-A similar design was used for city_block1, where a rooftop chimney was always exposed by specifying its top face as “outside.”
-For city_block3, the faces with protrusions were also marked to face outward for better visibility and variation.
+A similar design was used for `city_block1`, where a rooftop chimney was always exposed by specifying its top face as “outside.”
+For `city_block3`, the faces with protrusions were also marked to face outward for better visibility and variation.

 2. **Rule Loading & Variant Preparation**: We begin by loading a JSON configuration that specifies each tile’s model file, face‐type labels, allowed rotations, and a global compatibility map of which face types can neighbor each other.
 For every tile definition, we produce up to four rotated variants by calculating its new orientation and adjusting the associated face labels accordingly.
 By embedding both the geometric rotation and updated face metadata into each variant ahead of time, the solver can later perform compatibility checks quickly and drive instanced rendering without costly runtime transformations.